AUKUS: Pillar 1 – Nuclear-powered submarines

 On 31 August 2022, the UK announced that Australian submariners would receive training aboard s.

 On 13 March 2023, AUKUS announced that a new nuclear powered submarine class would be built in the UK and Australia to be called the SSN-AUKUS, also known as the SSN-A. The US intends to sell Australia three nuclear-powered submarines, subject to congressional approval, to ensure there is no capability gap as the Collins class submarines are retired, with the potential to sell up to two more if needed.
-RAN personnel will be embedded in the RN and USN to receive nuclear training and at UK and US submarine industrial bases.
+RAN personnel are embedded in the RN and USN to receive nuclear training and at UK and US submarine industrial bases.
 The Submarine Rotational Force-West initiative which will from as early as 2027 base USN Virginia class and RN Astute class submarines on a rotational basis at the RAN's HMAS Stirling submarine base in order to accelerate Australia's ability to operate nuclear-powered submarines and to contribute to security in the Indo-Pacific region.

 The SSN-AUKUS class will based on the UK SSNR design already under development.
 The RN is planned to receive its first SSN-AUKUS class submarine as early as the late 2030s.
 The RAN is planned to receive their first submarine in the early 2040s.
 Australia will reportedly build five SSN-AUKUS submarines.
 The RAN is planned to receive their first Virginia class submarine from the US in the early 2030s.

 The Australian Submarine Agency was established on 1 July 2023.
 It has the role of managing the Australian nuclear submarine program, and includes personnel posted to the UK and US.

 In November 2023, Capt.
 Lincoln Reifsteck USN, the USN's AUKUS integration and acquisition program manager, talked at the Naval Submarine League's annual symposium.
-He said that, in 2032 and 2035, the USA will sell to Australia in-service Block IV Virginia class submarines, the first of which was commissioned in 2020, and the final will likely commission around 2026.
+He said that, in 2032 and 2035, the US will sell to Australia in-service Block IV Virginia class submarines, the first of which was commissioned in 2020, and the final will likely commission around 2026.
 Thus, Australia would receive submarines with between six and 15 years' worth of use, out of their designed service life of 33 years.
-He also said that the USA would sell a new Block VII boat to Australia in 2038, the Block VIIs being the original Virginia class length without the Virginia Payload Module, set to begin construction in FY2029.
+He also said that the US would sell a new Block VII boat to Australia in 2038, the Block VIIs being the original Virginia class length without the Virginia Payload Module, set to begin construction in FY2029.